 - $200,000 post-verdict settlement reached in a case involving a 4-year-old Connecticut boy was burned by a lighter without a child-proof device.

 - $50,000 settlement for a Connecticut woman who was burned when soup fell into her lap at a restaurant.

 If you suffered a second degree burn, third degree burn, or fourth degree burn because of a car accident, a defective product, an industrial accident, or medical malpractice, you may be able to recover significant compensation to help cover current and future costs related to your accident.
-Call the burn injury lawyers of Hasbrook & Hasbrook at (405) 698-3040 to schedule a free, completely confidential legal consultation today.
+Call Hasbrook & Hasbrook at (405) 698-3040 to schedule a free, completely confidential legal consultation today.